 Businesses are buying tools, experimenting with models, cutting staff, and discovering that AI does not automatically become operations.
 Folium is built for the gap between hype and durable capability.

-Organizations can demo AI, but they often lack the launch evidence, owners, rollback, and review needed for daily use.
+Organizations can demo AI, but they often lack launch records, owners, rollback, and review needed for daily use.

 Tool spend without data boundaries or ownership